Reduction type of smooth quartics: Geometric Invariant Theory and characterization of potentially good quartic reduction

+As a particular case, we get our Theorem~\ref{th:GNHR}.
+Indeed, notice that by the discussions in \S \ref{general-facts}, if a smooth quartic curve $X/K$ has potentially good quartic reduction, then after possibly a finite extension of $K$, $X$ is isomorphic to the generic fiber of some smooth quartic curve over $\O$.

+\begin{theorem}[See Theorem~\ref{th:GNHR}] Let $K$ be a discrete valuation field with valuation $v$, valuation ring $\O$ and residue field $k$ of characteristic $p \geq 0$.
+Let $\Iv$ be a list of invariants which is a HSORG for the ternary quartic forms under the action of $\SL_{3,\O}$.
+Then a smooth plane quartic $C/K : F=0$ has potentially good quartic reduction if and only if $v_{I}(D_{27}(F))=0$. \end{theorem}

-\begin{remark} It is unclear how to effectively compute the stable model $\mathcal{C}$.
+\begin{remark} It is unclear how to effectively compute the potential smooth quartic model.
 In some examples, the extension of $K$ to be considered can be huge.
 For instance, $y^3=x^4-x$ has good quartic reduction over an extension of minimal degree $108$ of $\Q_3$ (Bouw-Wewers, private communication). \end{remark}

+The previous result will be effective once we have determine a HSOP.
+This is the main result of Section~\ref{sec:dixm-invar-char}.
+Meanwhile, let us work out a simpler case, which will also be useful for the characterization of potentially good hyperelliptic reduction.
+When $p \ne 2, 3, 5$ and 7, \cite[Prop.1.9]{LR11} shows that the set of Shioda invariants $j_2,\ldots,j_{10}$ is a HSORG over $\O$ for the graded algebra of invariants of binary octics under the action of $\SL_{2,\O}$.
+Actually, taking into account that the vanishing of $j_2,\ldots,j_7$ implies the vanishing of the discriminant $D_{14}$, the proof of loc. cit. shows that $\operatorname{\underline{Sh}}=(j_2,\ldots,j_7)$ is a HSOP over $\O$ when $p=0$ or $p>7$.